usarscotus/legal-directory/frcp/rule_87.md

 (b) Notice to Known Potential Claimants.

-(i) Direct Notice Required .
+&nbsp;&nbsp;(i) Direct Notice Required .
 The government must send notice of the action and a copy of the complaint to any person who reasonably appears to be a potential claimant on the facts known to the government before the end of the time for filing a claim under Rule G(5)(a)(ii)(B).

 &nbsp;&nbsp;(ii) Content of the Notice .
 The notice must state: